CreateaFreeWebsite with Responsive Web Design

 <header></header>

-Represents a group of introductory or navigational aids.
+Presents a group of introductory and or navigational aids.

-A header element can contain the section's heading (an h1-h6 element or hgroup element), but is not required.
+A header element can contain the section's heading as (an hgroup element), but is not required.

-The header element can also be used to wrap a section's table of contents, a search form, or any relevant logos.
+The header element can also be used to wrap a section's table of contents, a search form, or any site logos.

-The code below shows one instance of using a header element on a web page.
+Code examples: The code below shows one instance of using a header element on a web page.
+The navigation device is nested within the header element.

 <body>